lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/INF-BIO9120 2013 Read QC.md

 ####More read files

 Now run fastqc on the other files in the `/data/qc` folder and evaluate the results.
-We'll discuss these together afterwards
+We'll discuss these together afterwards:

+* start with the files called `more_cod_read`.
+How do these compare to the cod reads you looked at before?
+* then take the ChipSeq and microRNA example read files (thye only have one fastq file each)

 ####Other programs to try